EvynC/RPS-Simulation/README.md

 # RPS-Simulation
 A program that uses JFrame and Graphics to create a simulation.
-In the simulation, you are able to change the number of objects as well asthe speed.
+In the simulation, you are able to change the number of objects as well as the speed.

 The relationship between objects are as Rock-Paper-Scissors is played.
 ![image](<RPS Simulation/assets/Example.png>)